-"We use it to closely monitor our reduction plans, and know exactly whether we are on track to meet our CO_2 targets.
+"We use it to closely monitor our reduction plans, and know exactly whether we are on track to meet our CO2 targets.
 It also helps us measure the impact of investments and immediately shows us how changing energy profiles affect trends.
 The dashboard gives us the flexibility to look at the data in different ways; per kilo of product, per square metre of cultivation, or simply in global terms.
-We can compare consumption figures with impact figures and analyse in detail where the environmental impact is coming from.
+We can compare consumption figures with impact figures and analyse in detail where the enviror mental impact is coming from.
 For example, we can see how a biomass installation affects particulate emissions.
 That helps us better understand which sustainable choices truly make a difference."
-'We make the real impact of sustainable choices visible' PROPERTY AND INCOME.
-Jelle Porthuma Environmental Specialist Harvest House Ampition By 2030, we aim to reduce CO2eg emissions by 50% per kilo of product compared to 2020.
-We also aim to reduce the total environmental impact per square metre across all Where do we stand now?
+'We make the real impact of sustainable choices visible' > Felle Porthuma Environmental Specialist Harvest House Ambition By 2030, we aim to reduce $CO_2$ eq emissions by 50% per kilo of product compared to 2020.
+We also aim to reduce the total environmental impact per square metre across all categories.
+Where do we stand now?

-In 2024, we achieved a 21% reduction in CO2eg emissions per kilo of product compared to 2020.
-Our total environ- Environmental impact by theme
+In 2024, we achieved a 21% reduction in CO2eq emissions per kilo of product compared to 2020.
+Our total environmental impact was 36% lower per m than in 2020. \ Figures are based on current calculation rules.
+We will use an updated calculation method in 2025.

+Impact measured

-Environmental impact Energy per crop component per kg of product Water use Pesticides Impact measured We assess the total impact of our product per kilo, based on 16 environmental categories.
+We assess the total impact of our product per kilo, based on 16 environmental categories.
 To understand where we make the most impact, we group the data into three themes; climate change, healthy society, and biodiversity.
 Currently, the greatest impact is related to climate change, which is why we're actively addressing this in our reduction plans and sustainability objectives.
 Because we collect extensive data from our growers, we gain insight into the overall impact, and what's causing it.
 This enables us to target specific improvements.
 To better understand that impact, we break the cultivation process down into components such as energy use, fertilizers, and crop protection.
 The FreshProducePEFCR clearly shows that energy use has the largest share in our total environmental impact.
-Reducing CO_2 emissions and making our energy use more sustainable are therefore top priorities.
+Reducing $CO_2$ emissions and making our energy use more sustainable are therefore top priorities.
 We're also committed to reducing the impact of fertilizers and crop protection products.
+Environmental impact by theme